vhelin/wla-dx/doc/asmdiv.rst

 5. ``OVERWRITE``

-Before the sections are inserted into the output file, they are sorted by size, so that the biggest section gets processed first and the smallest last.
+Before the sections are inserted into the output file, they are sorted by priorities, so that the section with the highest priority is processed first.
+If priorities are the same, then the size of the section matters, and bigger sections are processed before smaller ones.
+The default ``PRIORITY``, when not explicitly given, is 0.

 You can also create a RAM section.
 For more information about them, please read the ``.RAMSECTION`` directive explanation.